Darrington Bluegrass Festival FAQs

 How does an artist get selected to be a vendor at your festival?

-Vendors are selected by a committee of our Board; please complete this form to apply: https://forms.gle/4NVLoV2HQr2LtUm37 Vendor applications are accepted until early July.
+Vendors are selected by our Board members.
+Please complete the form above under the Vendors tab.
+Vendor applications are accepted until early July.

 ALCOHOL/DRUGS